 The outcome perceived EO quality consists of Likert-type scale responses (ordinal variable; Kennedy, 2008).
+To determine the relationship between the outcome and explanatory variables, we used a regression analysis.
 For this ordinal outcome, ordinary least squares regressions can bias the standard errors, so we use an ordered logistic regression (ordered logit/probit, Hansen, 2022).
 For each category boundary of the ordinal outcome variable, the model estimates a single coefficient (Kennedy, 2008).
 To aid understanding of these results, we report the odds ratio (OR) of the regression coefficient (Hansen, 2022).
 For example, when modelling perceived EO quality, (a) an OR of 3.1 for vice-principal indicates that s/he is 3.1 times more likely than others to perceive EO to be effective, but (b) an OR of 0.3 for mathematics indicates that a teacher who teaches mathematics is less likely than others (only 0.3 times as likely) to perceive EO to be effective.

 As staff in the same school likely resemble one another more than those in different schools (nested data), an ordinary least squares regression underestimates the standard errors, so we use a multilevel analysis (Hox et al., 2017).
 Furthermore, this multilevel analysis aids in understanding the links of explanatory variables to the outcome at various levels.
 Combined with ordered logit/probit for the ordinal outcome, we use a multilevel ordered logit/probit analysis.
 Single-level tests of indirect mediation on nested data can bias results, so we test for multi-level mediation with a multilevel M-test (MacKinnon et al., 2004).
 With nested data, modelling interaction effects across levels (e.g., school x teacher) can bias the results, so we use a random effects model (Hox et al., 2017).
 If an explanatory variable's regression coefficient (e.g., yvj = yv0 + gyvj) differs across levels (gyvj 0?), then we model the possible cross-level moderation with structural variables at the school level (e.g., principal).